About closure

 1 | fn call_me<F>(f: F) |

-could also be used as a parameter as the same as closure
+function could also be used as a parameter as the same as closure.

 As output parameters